lfoscari/bitcoin2graph/README.txt

    Blockchain2Webgraph to save the results in the Webgraph format.

 TODO: keep track of the inputs and outputs already added to the graph.
-TODO: rewrite RocksDBWrapper to handle both inputs and outputs in different columns, then when searching for mappings iterate over both, and because the keys are sorted should be linear.